 Some professionals are allowed to set up professional consultancies, such a doctor who plans to set up his/her consulting clinic, a lawyer who plans to establish his law firm in the UAE, an engineer who plans to offer professional engineering consultancy services and so on.
 In such cases, the professional needs a Local Service Agent.

 The Local Service Agent is different from the Local Sponsor in the fact that the Local Service Agent does not own 51% of the company.
 However, he/she will still represent your company in all Government-related matters.
 He/She is not legally responsible for the affairs of your company, so the question of a Power of Attorney does not rise.
 However, you will still be required to pay him/her a Fee on a monthly / quarterly / half-yearly / annual basis.

 Need help finding a Local Sponsor or Local Service Agent?

-This is where we at A&A Consultants can be of assistance.
-Our company formation experts will put you in touch with the right Local Sponsor or Local Service Agent according to your business needs.
+This is where we at A&A Associate LLC can be of assistance.
+Our company formation experts will put you in touch with the right Local Sponsor in Dubai (or Local Service Agent as applicable) according to your business needs.
 Our business setup consultants are all highly experienced and gladly lend their expertise to matters involving company registration.
 They go above and beyond the call of duty, sparing no effort to understand the unique requirements of your business.